 Cost of Living- Let’s face it, it was outrageous and getting me nowhere in terms of financial stability

 Soulless- The city changed a lot since I arrived in 2010.
 It’s lost its artsy, bohemian vibe, and turned into tech nerd central.
 Focus shifted to money and power as a measuring stick for success sprinkled with loads of “find yourself” and “transformational” events and festivals, when really, finding yourself is a daily job driven by love and compassion.
-Things lacking here as a whole on the day to day.
+Things that lacked here as a whole on the day to day.
 Go “find yourself” everyday and live your life fully with love in your heart, please don’t wait for an event or festival to do that.

 Dating- WORST PLACE ON EARTH.
 I will leave it at that.